 A true cure is elusive if you've allowed it to become chronic.

-Healthy living tips are a series of simple suggestions as to how you can significantly improve your health and decrease your pain; look after the pennies and the pounds look after themselves.
+Healthy living tips are a series of simple suggestions as to how you can significantly improve your health and decrease your pain; look after the pennies and the pounds look after themselves; they swings the odds in your favour so you're less likely to be writing one of these disturbing letters.

 These healthy living tips are from the hard core experience gained at the coalface.
-Follow them and you're less likely to be mentioned in despatches at disturbing letters.
+Follow them and you're less likely to be mentioned in dispatches at disturbing letters.